 The Town of Pine River Town Hall is located on Deer Run Avenue, just south of State Highway 64 in the western section of the Town.
-It serves as the venue for Town board, committee, and other meetings as well as the Town's voting precinct.
-It is also where the Town's Public Works facility is located.
+It serves very well as the venue for Town board, committee, other community meetings or events, and is the Town's voting precinct.
+The property is also where the Town's Public Works facility is located.

-Recycling
+Recycling Programs